surumen/msoma.org/server/README.md

 This project can use the most popular SQL databases such as PostgreSQL, MySQL, Oracle, MSSQL and Sqlite.
 This is achieved with [Sequelize](http://docs.sequelizejs.com/en/latest/), the most popular [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping) for Node.js

 For rapid prototyping, the easiest database to configure is sqlite.
-In production, StarHackIt is using PostgreSQL.
+In production, msoma is using PostgreSQL.

 ### Sqlite configuration